simonsobs/tempura/README.md

 ### Examples

-You can find the example codes at "example" directory.
+You can find the example codes at "test" directory.

 ### Contact